rachelllzy/PekingUniveristy_data_visualization/README.md

-# Flight Data Visualization Analysis
+# Flight and Academic Data Visualization Analysis

 This repository contains a Jupyter Notebook that performs a comprehensive analysis and visualization of flight data.
 The primary focus is on data cleaning, preprocessing, and visualization to derive insights about flight prices, schedules, and airline performance.